-- FIRST step is a proof-of-concept demonstration, which could be a good wire frame, or • something that has some pieces working and others spoofed.
+- FIRST step is a proof-of-concept demonstration, which could be a good wire frame, or something that has some pieces working and others spoofed.
 This will be used to confirm interest of constituencies (see below) and raise money. - SECOND step is at least one pilot.
-In Cambridge we left it undecided whether the attribution project Atul Tulshibagwale is proposing, the service Drummond Reed is building around XDI, or the capabilities that Clickshare-LifeStream can integrate -- or other approaches -- end up as one pilot or three pilots or some combination. - THIRD STEP is minimum viable product. •
+In Cambridge we left it undecided whether the attribution project Atul Tulshibagwale is proposing, the service being built by Drummond Reed around XDI, or the capabilities that Clickshare-LifeStream can integrate -- or other approaches -- end up as one pilot or three pilots or some combination. - THIRD STEP is minimum viable product.